See What the American Academy of Family Physicians (AAFP) Federal Advocacy Team Has Been Working On.

 Support For Proposed Prior Authorization Rules

 The AAFP supports two recent proposed rules from the Centers for Medicare and Medicaid Services (CMS) that mark a significant step toward addressing the harms caused by prior authorizations.
-If finalized, these rules would bring much needed administrative simplification for physicians while reducing care delays for patients.
+If finalized, these prior authorization rules would bring much needed administrative simplification for physicians while reducing care delays for patients.

 What we’re working on: